 New baby, new tax bill, new changes as to how your baby benefits your taxes.
 Yes, that new little bundle of joy doesn’t just cost money—they will likely help you get a little back this tax season.

-For the 2022 filing season, the child tax credit (CTC) returned to 2019 levels, meaning families may be eligible for up to a $2000 CTC per qualifying dependent child for the 2022 tax year (down from $3,600 for the 2021 tax year).
-You can take full advantage of the credit if your family’s modified adjusted gross income (AGI) is under $400,000 for married couples filing jointly and under $200,000 for all other filing statuses.
+Whether you’re waiting for potentially enhanced tax breaks or not, here’s what to know about claiming your CTC.
+You can take full advantage of the CTC if your family’s modified adjusted gross income (AGI) is under $400,000 for married couples filing jointly and under $200,000 for all other filing statuses.
 Above those amounts, the CTC is reduced by $50 for each additional $1,000 of income.
-Certain states like California and New York also offer state-level child tax credits.
+Certain states also offer state-level child tax credits which are worth checking out.

 Tax credits are big when it comes to saving on your tax bill.
 While a tax deduction reduces the amount of your income that’s able to be taxed, a credit reduces dollar-for-dollar the amount of tax you have to pay.
-You can thank that little baby for shaving $2,000+ off your tax bill.
+You can thank that little baby for shaving $2,000+ off your tax bill this year!

 Child and Dependent Care Tax Credit

+Parents tend to be more aware of the child tax credit they’re eligible for than the child and dependent care tax credit (CDCTC) they may be entitled to as well.
 If you’re a working parent—or a parent who’s looking for work or who’s in school full-time—you need to know about this credit.
-According to a survey by Care.com, 34% of parents did not claim the expanded child care tax credit on their 2021 taxes, and 43% said that’s because they were unaware of it.
+If you qualify for the CDCTC, that means precious extra dollars refunded to you.
+According to a survey by Care.com, 44% of parents did not claim the expanded child care tax credit on their taxes this year because they were unaware of it.

 Source: @whatshepictures via #sharetheeverymom